Funding & aid

 Graduate Teaching Assistants (GTAs), Graduate Research Assistants (GRAs), and Graduate Assistants (GAs) receive tuition, wages, and/or funding in exchange for teaching or administrative support.
 Students should reach out to graduate programs about departmental assistantships and their benefits, or scan the Jobs at KU listings for outside opportunities.

 KU’s Office of Financial Aid and Scholarships connects graduate students with federal aid.
-To take advantage of these opportunities, domestic students must file the Free Application for Federal Student Aid (FAFSA); international students must file the Institutional Student Need Analysis Worksheet (ISNAW).
+To take advantage of these opportunities, domestic students must file the Free Application for Federal Student Aid (FAFSA); international students must file the International Student Need Analysis Worksheet (ISNAW).
 Contact a KU Financial Aid counselor for more information.

 Veteran, active duty, and family members of military-affiliated students may be eligible for KU and external funding opportunities.